tunroam/paper/intersection_report_spec/340filter.md

    #---m-------------------------=------------------->#
 ```
 ![Setting and enforcing network policies (snippet from +@fig:asciiartsequence)](/pixel.png){#fig:asciiartsetfilter}

-It is in the interest of the AP provider to filter traffic,
-therefore we state that it MAY
-enforce network policies (+@fig:asciiartsetfilter)
-on the link layer (L2) and SHOULD on L3 and L4.
-However, no network policies are required for a valid implementation.

 The AP SHOULD allow all incoming traffic and only limit the outgoing,
 preventing the need for connection tracking.